Saint10-code/BeginnerInCadenceQuests/Chapter4Day1,2,3,4README.md

     Account Storage - container of data that lives within a certain path. (/storage/, /public/, /private/)

-2.  /storage/ - all of your data is here and only you can access this information.
+2.  /storage/ - Only the account owner can access the data inside here.
     /public/ - data that is available to everyone.
     /private/ - only available to the account owner and the person that the account owner gives access to.